olneyhymn/waiting-tables/content/about.md

         </div>
         <div class="col-sm-4">
             <h2>✉️ You can get involved!<br></h2>
             <p>We are taking suggestions for topics to discuss on the show.
-Whether you’re looking for a comparison of nursery pagers or suggested policies for counting your weekly collection, <a href="mailto:{{ .Site.Params.email }">we want to hear how we can help you</a>.
+Whether you’re looking for a comparison of nursery pagers or suggested policies for counting your weekly collection, <a href="mailto:tim@waiting-tables.com">we want to hear how we can help you</a>.
             </p>
             <p>We are looking for guests for the podcast!
 Would you like to come on and talk about how you’ve solved logistical problems at your church?
-Do you want to come on and talk about your product designed to help churches? <a href="mailto:{{ .Site.Params.email }">Please drop us a line</a>!
+Do you want to come on and talk about your product designed to help churches? <a href="mailto:tim@waiting-tables.com">Please drop us a line</a>!
             </p>
         </div>
     </div>